 France bans the veil

 A large number of Muslim women are supporting the beekeepers in their protest, insisting they too should be able to wear a face-covering veil in public.

-“The veil isn’t about using medieval practises to oppress our women, it’s about all the perverts out there that would knock one out at the first sight of a Muslim woman’s nose.”
+“The veil isn’t about using medieval practices to oppress our women; it’s about all the perverts out there that would knock one out at the first sight of a Muslim woman’s nose.”

 “We’re doing it to protect them.
 Yes, really.”